DRESS UP THE FRONT PORCH FOR FALLUsher in the crisp days of autumn with these creative fall front porch ideas

 - Adorn with apples: Use those extra apples to adorn wreaths, garlands, and table centerpieces, or make them into unconventional candle holders.

 - Celebrate the harvest: Take advantage of the rich harvest season by dressing up the porch with pumpkins and gourds.
 Create a unique look with specialty varieties from your local farmer’s market or pumpkin patch.
 Arrange along the steps, or embellish window boxes, railings, and tabletops.
+Enjoy a bowl of hearty pumpkin soup or chili on the porch.

 ADD AUTUMN ACCESSORIES